webmasterdevlin/creating-decorators-typescript-workshop/README.md

-# Publishing a TypeScript library + decorators demo
+# Creating decorators TypeScript workshop

+## Requirements

+- nodejs runtime from nodejs.org

 ## This NPM package is part of my TypeScript Workshop